mg0x7BE/ilasm-project-template/README.md

 # About

 This repository is a proof-of-concept and starter template.
-Its purpose is to demonstrate a minimal setup for compiling raw .NET IL (`.il`) code directly using `ilasm` (the .NET IL Assembler).
+Its purpose is to demonstrate a minimal setup for compiling raw .NET IL (`.il`) code.

 The `primespeed.il` file (a simple prime number finder) is included as an example.